kacikgoez/ProcessDiscovery/README.md

 This attributes to roughly 3000 cases that are filtered out.

 The event log will be automatically extracted when you run the dashboard for the first time.
 After that, the event log will be stored in the folder `backend/data/processed/`.
+Note, when running the dashboard with Docker, the event log will NOT be stored on your host machine.
+It will only be stored in the Docker container.
-You can also download the event log on the [dashboard](#download-the-event-log).
+In this case, you can download the event log on the [dashboard](#download-the-event-log).
 The event log will be downloaded as a CSV file.

 ## Installation
 ### Prerequisites
 You can easily run the dashboard on your local machine using Docker.
 Make sure you have Docker installed on your machine.
 If you don't have Docker installed, you can download it here: https://www.docker.com/products/docker-desktop.
 In addition, you need to have a reasonably modern browser installed.
 The dashboard was tested with the latest versions of Chrome, Firefox and Safari.

 ### Clone the repository
-The respository is publically available, to clone it you can simply run the following `git` command:
+The repository is publically available, to clone it you can run the following `git` command:

 ```
 git clone https://github.com/kacikgoez/ProcessDiscovery.git